What is the nursing allowance for?

 Treatment by self-employed persons

-But even being on sickness insurance won’t ensure you can look after your own child with tonsillitis.
+Even if you are self-employed and pay voluntary sickness insurance, you are unfortunately not covered for nursing care.
 So if you are looking for a form or template for this benefit as a self-employed person, you are looking in vain.
-There is no such option in the law and self-employed people are not entitled to the nursing allowance.
+There is no such option in the law and self-employed persons are not entitled to the nursing allowance.

 Insurance for self-employed persons

-It is not generally widely known that you can also take out insurance for nursing benefits.
+It is not generally widely known that you can also insure your sickness benefit.
 You just have to look in the insurance companies’ offers and do some research.

 You will then have to be patient and wade through several pages of terms and conditions full of exclusions or exceptions to exclusions.
 In the end, though, you can get insurance that will cover your child’s treatment in the event of illness, or even in a situation where school is closed.
 This is usually tied to your own commercial life, sickness or accident insurance.